codecraftmy/www.codecraft.my/readme.txt

 ==================================================================================================

-SPARROW is a clean, modern and visually attractive template.
-It is designed to be a multi-purpose site template.
-You can use it for many types of website: business, corporate, portfolio, marketing, etc. It is built using html5 and CSS3, is fully responsive and looks great on different devices.
+ZOON is a fully responsive, simple, clean and mobile friendly coming soon site template.
+Included in the template is a countdown timer, a google map section and an about section where you can add information about your team, company, group, etc.
+Zoon is easy to customize and is compatible with most modern browser.

 ==================================================================================================

 LICENSE:

-SPARROW is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
+ZOON is released under the Creative Commons Attribution 3.0 License (http://creativecommons.org/licenses/by/3.0/).
 This means that you are free:

    to Share - to copy, distribute, display, and perform the work